-I was looking for a way to bring all my production notes together under one roof and began to write a book.
-These are notes I began gathering while in film school and have built upon for the past 20 plus years as an award-winning video/tv producer (River Run Productions), photographer and filmmaker.
-(Three of my short films for the 48 Hour Film Projects in Des Moines have won “Best Cinematography” awards to go along with many Aurora, Telly, Communicator, Addy and Emmy Awards.)
+I was looking for a way to bring all my production notes together under one roof and heard about this thing called blogging.
+These are notes I began gathering while in film school and have built upon for the past 20 plus years as an award-winning video/tv producer, photographer and filmmaker.
+(Several of my short films have won awards to go along with many Aurora, Telly, Communicator, Addy and Emmy Awards.)

-Before moving to Iowa (where I lived from 2003—2013) I lived and worked in Miami, Los Angeles and Orlando—but Iowa greatly shaped my Outsider mentality.
-And it was my decade in Iowa where I saw the digital revolution and social media really begin to fly.
-Filmmakers not only began to evolve from shooting film and video into shooting digitally, but You Tube, Twitter, Facebook, blogging, Kickstarter, Indigogo and the like became new avenues to explore in the world of independent filmmaking in and outside of Los Angeles.
+Outside of living in Miami, Los Angeles and my hometown Orlando (where I am now based) I spent ten years living in Iowa —and those years greatly shaped my Outsider mentality.
+It was those years in Iowa (2003-2013) where I saw the digital revolution and social media really begin to fly.
+Filmmakers began to evolve from shooting mostly film to shooting mostly digitally, and You Tube, Twitter, Facebook, blogging, Kickstarter, Indigogo and the like emerged providing new avenues to explore in the world of independent filmmaking in and outside of Los Angeles.

-I’ve also written nine unproduced feature screenplays.
-(Success is a poor teacher they say.
-And I keep reminding myself that Oscar-winning writer/director Oliver Stone said he wrote 10 or 12 scripts before one was produced.
-Oscar-nominated Sheldon Turner —Up in the Air— said he wrote 12 scripts before he even showed one to anybody.
-The magic number for Michael Arndt to sell a script was #10.)
-But many of my notes are gathered from top screenwriters and directors in the field with the hope that they will give a sense of direction to those wanting to write screenplays and make movies—especially those in unusual places.
+And though I’ve written many unproduced feature scripts, this blog serves mainly as a conduit for notes and quotes gathered from top screenwriters and directors in the field with the hope that they will give a sense of direction to those wanting to write screenplays and make movies—especially those in unusual places.

 Various productions over the years have taken me to all 50 States and to five continents and I believe there are many great stories waiting to be told outside of L.A.
 And while you may dream of seeing your work on the big screen, keep in mind that the Internet is bringing many opportunities for the little screen.
 I hope this blog (and eventually book) helps you tell those stories and encourages you, especially if you feel like you live in an unusual place in the middle-of-nowhere.
 (And for the record, that includes West Des Moines, West Africa, or even just a few miles east of the Hollywood sign in West Covina.)